djangocon/2025.djangocon.us/src/_content/schedule/talks/2025-09-09-11-40-t0-big-bad-world-of-postgres-dev-environments.md

 track: t0
 ---

+You want to test against something as close to production as possible - but you don’t want to expose client data or company secrets during your development process.
+Let’s talk through the world of development environments for your Postgres database.
+From local options to using the cloud.
+We’ll also cover what’s available in terms of replication, copies, anonymizing data, and automation.
+Believe it or not, there’s some Postgres tricks that can make this easier for your team.

 This talk will be 75% talk and 25% audience participation - Let's talk about development environments in the real world, what is working for folks, and how to improve.